 Arizona Girlchoir Music Education

 Music theory is study of the language and interpretation of music – how music works!
 We teach music theory so that our singers will understand the concepts needed to comprehend music.
 Our program is effective, fun, and provides easy instruction in general music theory, approaching the process from a singer’s perspective with specific instruction for key skills.
 Singers complete the online lessons at home, then attend class where they can ask questions and learn more.
-Singers may move through the music theory curriculum as quickly as they choose, although certain workbooks need to be completed to be promoted to the next choir ensemble.
+Singers may move through the music theory curriculum as quickly as they choose, and certain levels need to be completed to be promoted to the next choir ensemble.

 Sight-singing refers to the ability to produce accurate vocal music on first sight of a new written musical selection; in other words, the ability to read new sheet music without having studied it before.
 The ability to read notes on a page is a prerequisite for an exceptional musical performance, and the more comfortable a singer is with reading music, the more attention she will have to devote to interpretation, phrasing, and fluency of singing.
 Being able to read a piece of music and sing it at first sight will inspire the singer’s confidence and free her from the drilling of parts and rote learning to being able sing with ease.
 Sight-singing is seldom taught; as a result many singers do not sight-sing well.
 We believe in the importance of sight-singing and are proud to teach it as a part of our curriculum with a program that can be tailored to any singer’s level of study.